cottsak/hammerprojectdotcom/_posts/2023-07-28-complexity.markdown

 --

 Thank you to JakeGPT, Ruegen and Grug himself for edits, comments and feedback.

+Please discuss on [Dev.to](https://dev.to/mattkocaj/what-junior-devs-need-to-know-about-complexity-233n) or [LinkedIn](https://www.linkedin.com/posts/activity-7090548647792148480-9ZA1)